urbit/docs/tutorials/arvo/arvo.md

 #### Formal interface

 The formal interface is a single gate that takes in the current time and a noun that encodes the input.
-This input, referred to as an _event_ (ASK PHILIP IF THIS IS RIGHT), is then put into action by the `+poke` arm, and a new noun denoting the current state of Arvo is returned.
+This input, referred to as an _event_, is then put into action by the `+poke` arm, and a new noun denoting the current [state of Arvo](#the-state) is returned.
 In reality, you cannot feed the gate just any noun - it will end up being an `ovum` described below - but as this is the outermost interface of the kernel the types defined in the type core are not visible to the formal interface.

 ```hoon
     ::  Arvo formal interface